sayed2174/Live-Wallpaper-Android-App/README.md

 # 🌄 Wallpapers Live – Dynamic Wallpaper Slideshow

 Welcome to **Wallpapers Live**, a beautiful and lightweight Android live wallpaper app that brings your home screen to life!
 With **216 stunning wallpapers**, this app automatically updates your wallpaper based on your chosen time interval, offering a fresh and dynamic experience every time you unlock your device or after a set duration.
+These Project is an Purely an interest towards my android experience and voice of my brain ""Why Not"" to make an your own app.
 ---

 ## ✨ Features